-- earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expects the same for the current year, OR
+- Has earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expects the same for the current calendar year, OR

-- has a net worth over $1 million, either alone or together with a spouse (excluding the value of the person’s primary residence).
+- Has a net worth over $1 million, either alone or together with a spouse or spousal equivalent (excluding the value of the person’s primary residence), OR

 In addition, entities such as banks, partnerships, corporations, nonprofits and trusts may be accredited investors.
 Of the entities that would be considered accredited investors and depending on your circumstances, the following may be relevant to you:

-- any trust, with total assets in excess of $5 million, not formed to specifically purchase the subject securities, whose purchase is directed by a sophisticated person, or
+- Any trust with total assets more than $5 million, not formed to specifically purchase the subject securities, and whose purchase is directed by a sophisticated person, OR

-- any entity in which all of the equity owners are accredited investors.
+- Any entity in which all the equity owners are accredited investors.

 In this context, a sophisticated person means the person must have, or the company or private fund offering the securities reasonably believes that this person has, sufficient knowledge and experience in financial and business matters to evaluate the merits and risks of the prospective investment.

 There are several options for types of entities/accounts you can use when investing in our funds.
 You can invest as an Individual, Jointly, through an LLC (Limited Liability Company), Corporation, Partnership, Retirement Plan/401K, or a Trust.